I’ve been having intermittent problems with AT&T Wireless. I’m having difficulties using their “Fastest in Hagerstown wireless network.”

 I spoke to a guy named Albert.
 I explained the problem.
 He told me no, they were not having any issues with the network.
 He then asked if I was on 4G or LTE.
 I told him LTE.
 He said that was the problem.
-He said the LTE network in the Hagerstown area was not reliable and he recommends people switch their phone to 4G only.
+He said the LTE network in the Hagerstown area was not reliable, and he recommends people switch their phones to 4G only.

 Albert then took on a condescending attitude towards me.
 At least that’s when I noticed it.
 He refused to answer my question.
 With a giant smile on his face, he said, “I explained how to fix your problem, but if you don’t want to follow my advice, have a nice day.”

-What bothered me the most was the giant fake smile on his face, not that he was trying to brush me off and to have me leave the store.
+The most bothered me was the giant fake smile on his face, not that he was trying to brush me off and have me leave the store.
 Albert told me, a long-time AT&T customer, I shouldn’t use LTE, even though I pay for LTE.
 At least not if I need dependable wireless service.
 His smile implied he thought it was somehow funny.

 Does my problem with your service amuse you?

-According to this AT&T’s representative, I sounded mentally ill because I questioned how they can claim to have Hagerstown’s fastest wireless network even though it is, in his words, not unreliable.
+According to this AT&T’s representative, I sounded mentally ill because I questioned how they could claim to have Hagerstown’s fastest wireless network even though it is, in his words, not unreliable.

 At this point, Albert’s co-worker Kim came over.
 She was the person who assisted me when I picked up my new iPhone five weeks ago.
 According to Albert, she was his manager.